-NOTE: Installing filler brackets over empty card-slot openings is necessary to maintain FCC certification of the computer.
-The brackets also keep dust and dirt out of your computer.

-7. Lower the retention arm and press it into place, securing the card(s) in the computer.

-SNOTICE: To connect a network cable, first plug the cable into the network wall jack and then plug it into the computer.

-- 8. Close the computer cover, reconnect the computer and devices to electrical outlets, and then turn them on. - 9.
+- NOTE: Installing filler brackets over empty card-slot openings is necessary to maintain FCC certification of the computer.
+The brackets also keep dust and dirt out of your computer. - 7.
+Lower the retention arm and press it into place, securing the card(s) in the computer. - NOTICE: To connect a network cable, first plug the cable into the network device and then plug it into the computer. - 8.
+Close the computer cover, reconnect the computer and devices to electrical outlets, and then turn them on. - 9.
 Remove the card's driver from the operating system. - 10.
+If you removed a sound card: - a.
+Enter system setup, select Audio Controller, and then change the setting to On. - b.
+Connect external audio devices to the audio connectors on the back panel of the computer. - 11.
 If you removed an add-in network connector: - a.
 Enter system setup, select Network Controller, and then change the setting to On. - b.
-Connect the network cable to the integrated connector on the computer back panel. - 11.
+Connect the network cable to the integrated connector on the back panel of the computer. - 12.
 Install any drivers required for the card as described in the card documentation.